-In 1937 the Nazis seized most of the modern art from the Kronprinzen-Palais, as part of their systematic campaign against so-called 'degenerate art'.
-Many of the works were subsequently shown and publicly derided at the 'Degenerate Art' exhibition in Munich of the same year before being sold.
-The modern art department in the Kronprinzen-Palais was shut down.
-With the outbreak of war in 1939, the Nationalgalerie’s main building on the Museumsinsel Berlin was among the many museums forced to close to the public.
-Starting from 1941, the remaining holdings were removed to external sites to protect them from air raids and bombing.
-The Nationalgalerie suffered severe damage in the aerial bombardment of Berlin in 1944.
+In 1937 the Nazis seized most of the modern art from the Kronprinzen Palais, as part of their systematic campaign against “degenerate” art.
+Many of the works were subsequently shown and publicly derided at the exhibition “Degenerate Art” in Munich that year before being sold off.
+The modern art department in the Kronprinzen Palais was shut.
+With the beginning of war in 1939, the National Gallery’s main building on the Museumsinsel Berlin (Museum Island Berlin) was among the many museums forced to close to the public.
+Starting in 1941, the remaining holdings were removed to external sites to protect them from air raids.
+The Nationalgalerie suffered severe damage due to the aerial bombardment of Berlin in 1944.

-After German Reunification, the collections of the two Nationalgaleries (East and West) were merged in 1991.
-The Nationalgalerie’s combined holdings now comprised over 6000 works.
-There followed a massive overhaul of the Nationalgalerie in 1993.
-Too large for any one of its buildings, the Nationalgalerie now exhibits its collection at six separate sites, each dedicated to a specific facet of the collection and located in three separate boroughs of Berlin.
-The Alte Nationalgalerie and Friedrichswerdersche Kirche are situated in Mitte, the Neue Nationalgalerie and Hamburger Bahnhof – Museum für Gegenwart – Berlin are situated in Tiergarten, while the Museum Berggruen and Sammlung Scharf-Gerstenberg are located in Charlottenburg.
+Following German Reunification, the collections of the two Nationalgaleries (East and West) were merged in 1992.
+Their combined holdings now comprised over 6,000 works, and in 1993 a significant reorganization was carried out.
+Today, the holdings are on display at the six institutions that comprise the Nationalgalerie, which are distributed across three separate boroughs of Berlin.
+The Alte Nationalgalerie and Friedrichswerdersche Kirche are situated in Mitte, the Neue Nationalgalerie and Hamburger Bahnhof – Nationalgalerie der Gegenwart are situated in Tiergarten, while the Museum Berggruen and Sammlung Scharf-Gerstenberg are located in Charlottenburg

-And in a parallel development in the west of city, the collection of Heinz Berggruen has been on show in the western Stülerbau opposite Schloss Charlottenburg since 1996, in a permanent exhibition entitled 'Picasso and his Time.'
-The Berlin-born gallerist of Jewish descent was forced to leave Germany in 1936 and spent most of his life in Paris.
-Over several decades he built up a unique collection of modern art, which now forms a perfect and enriching accompaniment to the works in the Neue Nationalgalerie.
-In the year 2000, Heinz Berggruen handed over most of his collection to the Stiftung Preussischer Kulturbesitz.
+The collection of Heinz Berggruen has also been on display since 1996, presented in the western Stüler building opposite Charlottenburg Palace in a permanent exhibition entitled “Picasso and his Time.”
+Berggruen, a Berlin-born gallerist of Jewish descent, was forced to leave Germany in 1936 and spent most of his life in Paris.
+Over several decades he assembled a unique collection of modern art which complements the works that were already in the collection and rounds out the Nationalgalerie’s European modernist holdings.
+Most of his collection was purchased for the Nationalgalerie in 2000.

-Opposite the Museum Berggruen is its architectural counterpart, the eastern Stülerbau.
-It was here that the Sammlung Scharf-Gerstenberg was opened as a centre of Surrealist art in the summer of 2008.
-The exhibition largely presents exquisite works from the late 19th century and the first half of the twentieth century.
+Opposite the Museum Berggruen is its architectural counterpart, the eastern Stüler building.
+The Sammlung Scharf-Gerstenberg was opened here as a centre of Surrealist art in summer 2008.
+The exhibition chiefly presents outstanding works from the late nineteenth century and the first half of the twentieth century.
 Like the Museum Berggruen across, the museum owes its existence to the efforts of private individuals – Otto Gerstenberg and his grandson Dieter Scharf – and their passion for collecting art.